Equifax Will Offer Free Credit Locks for Life, New CEO Says - Slashdot

 Correction (Score:2)

 Can we fix the erroneous data problem?
-(Score:2)
+(Score:3)

 I think the erroneous credit information data is a large problem that doesn't get enough attention.